 - 3. Push and hold the front of the master door lock switch on the driver's door.
 You will hear a click.
 Keep holding the switch until you hear another click (after about 5 seconds). - 4.
-Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.
+Release the switch, and within 20 seconds, turn the ignition switch to the LOCK (0) position.

-To program the Drive Lock mode: Locks all doors when the vehicle's speed reaches about 9 mph (15 km/h).
+To program the Drive Lock mode: Locks all doors and tailgate when the vehicle's speed reaches about 9 mph (15 km/h).

-- 1. Make sure the shift lever is in the Park (P) position (A/T vehicles). - 2.
-Turn the ignition switch to the ON (II) position, and make sure to close the driver's door. - 3.
-On A/T vehicles, push and hold the brake pedal, and move the shift lever out of the Park (P) position.
+- 1. Make sure the shift lever is in the Park (P) position. - 2.
+Turn the ignition switch to the ON (II) position, and make sure to close the driver's door.

-- 4. Push and hold the front of the master door lock switch on the driver's door.
+- 3. Push and hold the brake pedal, and move the shift lever out of the Park (P) position. - 4.
+Push and hold the front of the master door lock switch on the driver's door.
 You will hear a click.
 Keep holding the switch until you hear another click (after about 5 seconds). - 5.
-Release the switch, and within 5 seconds, turn the ignition switch to the ACCESSORY (I) position.
-On A/T vehicles, move the shift lever to the Park (P) position. - 6.
+Release the switch, and within 20 seconds, turn the ignition switch to the ACCESSORY (I) position.
+Move the shift lever to the Park (P) position. - 6.
 Turn the ignition switch to the LOCK (0) position.